Dermatitis herpetiformis (DH) is a severe, chronic skin rash associated with celiac disease.

-Dermatitis herpetiformis (DH) is the severe skin rash associated with celiac disease.
-Its symptoms are extremely itchy and blistering skin.
-DH is a chronic condition that is considered to be the skin form of celiac disease.
+The symptoms of dermatitis herpetiformis are extremely itchy and blistering skin.
+Sometimes referred to as gluten rash or celiac rash, DH is a chronic condition that is considered to be the skin form of celiac disease.
 Not all people with celiac disease develop DH.
 The rash usually occurs on the elbows, knees, and buttocks and it is typically symmetrical, meaning it appears on both sides of the body.
 When this gluten-related rash goes away, which it often does spontaneously, it may leave brown or pale marks on the skin where pigmentation is lost.

-Rash symptoms can be controlled with medications, such as Dapsone.
-In general, itching and new lesions will begin to subside within 48-72 hours of starting Dapsone.
+Rash symptoms can be controlled with an antibacterial medication.
+In general, itching and new lesions will begin to subside within 48-72 hours of starting this drug.
 However, this medication does not treat the intestinal condition, meaning that people with DH should also maintain a strict lifelong gluten-free diet.

 DH is a skin manifestation of celiac disease and is part of the abnormal immune response to gluten.
+For those with celiac disease and DH, eating gluten triggers an autoimmune response which causes DH blisters to form.
 This rash is connected to celiac disease, not non-celiac gluten sensitivity (‘gluten sensitivity’).

 Do you or a family member suspect dermatitis herpetiformis?
 You may have celiac disease.
 Find out now.
 Take our Celiac Disease Symptoms Checklist.